edfcbz/task-api-rest-spring-360agency-test/README.md

   * 2.5 - Request DELETE http://localhost:8080/listing/3bed1f91-38ec-48df-86a2-19dd1ac905ce (The API will return 200 as status code)</br>

-## ⚙️ API RESTFul Test - Running Examples
+## ⚙️ API RESTFul JUnit Test - Running Examples
 As requirement, this project implemented JUnit test class for Dealer and Listing Service.
-Some tips are descrited below.
+Some tests are descrited below.

 * 1 - **The Test Classes**
   * 1.1 - The class **BaseClassAPITest.java** conect with data base using user named leandro and password admin123.
 After that, receive a token to add in all request.
 Is not necessary running this class.
 It will run automatically on each test